kutaslab/mkpy/mkpy/docs/UserGuide/Pygarv.rst

 ==================

 ``pygarv`` is a command line utility that integrates EEG data visualization with an EEG artifact screening test editor.
+It works somewhat OK for visualizing mkh5 files, the artifact screening is work in progress.

 .. _pygarv_all_views: